Anyon condensation and the color code: Domain walls in the color code

 Let us now look at the physics of how a puncture can be used to encode and manipulate logical qubits.
 To do so, we give a physical interpretation of logical Pauli operators.
 As the boundary of a puncture can condense four anyons (including the trivial charge \one), the puncture can be in one of four states, corresponding to the four condensed bosons (including \one).
 A red puncture, for instance, can contain one of the following charges: $\left.\{ \one, \rx, \ry, \rz \right.\}$.
 Similarly, a Pauli-$X$ puncture as an example of a Pauli-puncture contains one of these four bosons: $\left.\{ \one, \rx, \gx, \bx \right.\}$.
 Hence, a single puncture constitutes a four-dimensional Hilbert space which we can use to store quantum information in a robust manner.
-The dimension of the Hilbert space associated with a single puncture only describes the dimension of the logical subspace asymptotically.
-In practice, we require the presence of multiple punctures to encode logical qubits, as global charge conservation needs to be respected~\cite{Kitaev03}.
+However, the dimension of the Hilbert space associated with a single puncture only describes the dimension of the logical subspace in the asymptotic limit of a large number of punctures.
+This is because we require that the charges that describe the internal states of multiple punctures respect global charge conservation~\cite{Kitaev03}.
+In general then the ground state degeneracy scales like $2^\Upsilon$ where $\Upsilon = 2 (\# \textrm{punctures} - C)$ where $C$ is some small correction around that depends on the boundary types of the different punctures.
+We find that for generic configurations of punctures we have $C = 2$.
+This correction can be lower for special cases where there are punctures with only one or two types of boundary.

+In general, we might prefer to encode qubits over small subsets of punctures, as this enables to perform logical operations on the encoded information.
+One simple encoding using punctures consists of a pair of punctures with the same type of boundary.
+This puncture configuration encodes two logical qubits.
+Fig.~\ref{fig:PunctureEncodings}~(a) shows a pair of red punctures and its logical operators, Fig.~\ref{fig:PunctureEncodings}~(b) a pair of Pauli-$X$ punctures.
+Alternatively, a triple of coloured punctures, one of each colour, can also be used to encode logical qubits fault tolerantly.
+This puncture configuration also encodes two logical qubits, as shown in Fig.~\ref{fig:PunctureEncodings}~(c).
+Similarly, three Pauli punctures, again one of each type, encode two logical qubits, see Fig.~\ref{fig:PunctureEncodings}~(d).
+Note how the left and the right halves of the figure are related by the color codes duality between the colour- and the Pauli-labels.

 Labelling different logical states by the anyon type that occupies the puncture allows us to identify the logical Pauli operators.
 Importantly, Pauli operators are both unitary and Hermitian, meaning we can interpret them as changing a state or being used as a measurement.
 Viewing the logical operators as unitaries, we require their microscopic realisations to either change the occupation of a puncture or to apply a relative phase depending on the condensed charge within a puncture.
 We achieve this by applying string operators transporting anyonic charges between punctures or by wrapping an anyonic string operator around a puncture to the encoded state.